core-wg/resource-directory/point-to-point-responses.md

 the configurator is sure that rd.example.com will do the required checks on endpoint names.

-Some clarification has been added in https://github.com/core-wg/resource-directory/pull/265 @@@merge.
+Some clarification has been added in https://github.com/core-wg/resource-directory/pull/265.

 <!--

 CB: trusted 3rd party needs to set that; we don't provide way to do that (ACE could)

-@@@ text to security policies: ~"are a (possibly configurable) property of the server; clients may assume none unless RD is authenticated and authorized to serve as an RD with these properties"
+text to security policies: ~"are a (possibly configurable) property of the server; clients may assume none unless RD is authenticated and authorized to serve as an RD with these properties"

 -->